An S or C Corporation, Limited Liability Company,

 Step 1: Flow-Through Entity versus C-Corporation.
 A regular C corporation is one that is primarily used for reinvestment of profits to grow the business.
 Typically, more equipment and labor is needed to grow the business for long term results.
 If your new business will grow with employees and overhead, and you are looking to grow an asset over time, a C corporation may be best for you.

 Unfortunately, there is a lot of information in our industry suggesting that a C corporation is appropriate for most people.
-The typical argument is that a C-corp has lower tax brackets than you do personally and therefore everyone should use a C corporation to pay overall lower taxes.
+The 21% C-corp tax bracket in may situations is lower than your personal overall rate, and therefore everyone should use a C corporation to pay overall lower taxes.
 That does work in year one --- but unfortunately, any profit left in the corporation will be part of retained earnings, and may be subject to double taxation in years to come.

 If your goals with your home based business are to have high profits and low overhead, you probably want to have your profits flow through; pay tax once and invest the money into other assets to grow.
 That may be real estate, investments or other businesses.
 That typically will be held in a separate entity from your operating business.
 Again, your goals are critical with what you are planning to do with the profits from your business after year 1, 2 and so on (assuming there are profits).